How to Increase VPN Speed (8 Easy Ways to Lower Ping)

 Use a Wired Connection

 Using Wi-Fi and mobile connections on a VPN may not be as fast as using a cable.
-The router’s signal strength might not be enough to have stable VPN connection.
+The router’s signal strength might not be enough to have a stable VPN connection.
 Optical fibers are the fastest medium and have the least effect on your internet speed.

 How to Test Your VPN Connection Speed